I first tasted peameal bacon in Canada, somewhere near Toronto, in 1983.

 Remove the loin from the brine, rinse and pat it dry.
 Roll it in the cornmeal.
 Put it on a rack over a sheet pan and place it uncovered into the refrigerator for 24 hours.

-Slice and fry in a skillet with a little bit of butter.
+...and fry it in a skillet with a little bit of butter.

 The Johnson Family Cookbook